-Wellcome will join Researchfish’s main submission window, which runs from early February to mid-March 2019.
-We’ll ask grantholders whose grants end at the end of 2018 and before September 2019 to submit in this window.
+Wellcome will join Researchfish’s main submission window, which runs from 4 February 2019 to 14 March 2019.
+We’ll ask grantholders whose grants end between 1 October 2018 and 30 September 2019 to submit in this window.

 The Wellcome Grants team will contact research offices and the researchers who will need to submit with more information in the autumn.